sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-starting-as-a-skeleton-is-better-than-dying-a-zombie.md

 - Auditability
   - Commands and queries as events
 - CQRS
-- Integration events (company-wide schemata and registry of topics)
-- Data format standards (camelCase vs snake_case vs kebab-case in JSON and Avro)
-- Consumption-based billing + base tier
 - GDPR and PII data handling (per-end-user symmetric encryption keys, with the data encrypted as part of the events)

 - Internationalization (server returns i8n keys, dedicated front-end type to display the actual text from browser locale, changing the settings from user's configuration)
+- Features and product modules (representation in the code, who has enabled what, how do you know)
 - In-app announcements (changelog, marketing communications, etc.)
 - In-app audit log (what users did, when, how, where from, etc.)
-- Accessibility testing (regression testing using Wave, Axe, and Pa11y, https://opensource.com/article/23/2/automated-accessibility-testing)
+- Accessibility
 - History of changes for each entity (e.g., for projects, etc.)
 - Product instrumentation and attribution (Amplitude for both, vs Amplitude/Pendo/many for instrumentation and Split for attribution, vs home-made)
 - Semantic instrumentation (what, how, why a user is doing things)
+- Consumption-based billing + base tier
 - Attribution (which features are causing a difference in behavior)
 - Product requirements and user entitlements (T&C, user properties, proof of address, etc.)

-- Back-office (tenant management, enabling features and modules, event-driven)
-- Data engineering (OLAP database, pipeline, etc.)
-- Manual database operations (manual database operations repository, PRs, merged scripts get executed by the infrastructure, and the result is returned)

-- Configuration management (environment, files, properties, tenant segregation, Vault, config maps, rotation, etc.)
 - 1 environment: production (internal tenants vs external tenants)
+- Infrastructure as code (Pulumi vs Terraform, configuration drift management)
 - Cloud provider (GCP vs AWS vs Azure, vs more than 1 active-passive, vs more than 1 active-active)
+- Regions and AZs: 1 vs active-passive vs active-active, 3 AZs
+- Provisioning (scripted vs dynamic provisioning, Kubernetes Operators)
+- Configuration management (environment, files, properties, tenant segregation, Vault, config maps, rotation, etc.)
 - Certificates management (rotation, issuing, certificate authorities, injection, etc.)
 - Messaging (authorization, ACLs, custom authorizer with OPA, auto-scaling, partitioning, etc.)
-- Regions and AZs: 1 vs active-passive vs active-active, 3 AZs
-- Infrastructure as code (Pulumi vs Terraform, configuration drift management)
+- Push-notifications (MQTT)

+- Service-to-service communications (event-driven, service mesh, sidecars with mTLS, etc.)
 - Auto-scaling (CPU-based for endpoints, queue-based for event processors)
+- Zero-trust security
 - Data segregation and replication (by tenant, across geographies for data residency regulations)
-- Zero-trust security
 - Monitoring (CPU, memory, open connections, etc.)
-- Provisioning (scripted vs dynamic provisioning, Kubernetes Operators)
+- Alerts (external ping, unavailability, sagas with timeouts, disk space, brute-force login attempts, etc.)

 - Rollouts (Argo Deploy, error-rate monitoring, canary releases, automatic rollbacks, front-end, back-end, mobile)
 - Data migrations (as part of releases, framework, before the new instances come up, during the release, after the old instances are gone, using sidecars)
-- Service-to-service communications (event-driven, service mesh, sidecars with mTLS, etc.)
-- Alerts (external ping, unavailability, sagas with timeouts, disk space, brute-force login attempts, etc.)
 - Logging (asynchronous, correlation, bump the level of logging for a specific invocation)
-- Logs collection and searching
+- Logs collection
-- Querying events manually (authorization, auditability, etc.)

 - Test strategy (contract, integration, service tests, smoke tests)
 - Test tenants, test users, test email server